 Proper treatment can help the nerve heal and give them a great range of motion, but it must be provided early on.
 Surgeries, physical therapy, and other treatment should all be provided when the child is young to maximize the healing process.

 However, the costs of this treatment and any long-term care your child needs should not be yours to bear alone if your child was a victim of medical malpractice.
 Doctors and medical staff should follow proper procedures during difficult births to avoid causing serious disabilities like Klumpke’s palsy.
-If a medical error caused your child’s trauma, then you should immediately speak to an attorney about filing a malpractice claim.
+If a medical error caused your child’s trauma, then you should immediately speak to a New York Klumpke’s palsy lawyer about filing a malpractice claim.

 Our New York medical malpractice lawyers at Wingate, Russotti, Shapiro & Halperin, LLP have spent decades fighting for children who were injured by birth injuries.
 We know how distressing these events can be for parents and believe in treating all of our clients with compassion and sympathy.
 We always look to protect your future and your child’s future and will advocate for the highest possible award to give your child the chance for a healthy life.

 If your child developed Klumpke’s palsy due to medical negligence, reach out to us at (212) 986-7353.
 We can explain your rights in a free consultation.

 WRSMH attorney Philip Russotti obtained a $10 Million mediation settlement for failure to timely perform a Cesarean Section.
 The case was venued in Orange County, NY.

 WRSMH attorney, Phil Russotti, obtained a $6 million settlement for our client whose child suffered severe brain damage during birth.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.